tklepacki/nordic-testing-days/README.md

 ### Maven

 - Enter the repository.
-- Run the command 'mvnw -v'.
+- Run the command `mvnw -v`.
 Make sure that information about the installed version of Maven has been provided.

 ## In case of any problems
 Write to my email address: *t.klepacki@wp.pl*